How you can help your clients keep their commercial auto insurance premiums low

 Raise their deductible

-Provide your clients with several deductible options to determine the trade-offs between first-dollar coverage versus paying a higher deductible when a claim occurs, to help lower them commercial auto insurance rates.
+Provide your clients with several deductible options to determine the trade-offs between first-dollar coverage versus paying a higher deductible when a claim occurs, to help them lower commercial auto insurance rates.

 They may find it best to raise their deductible above $2,500.
 This will keep fender-benders off the records.
 They can then take the savings from raising their deductible and bank them to pay the minor incidents, or buy more liability or umbrella coverage.